Make-Skilled/Internship-Tracker-with-Resume-Upload/README.md

 ### Common Issues

 1. **Database Connection Error**
-   - Verify Supabase URL and key
+   - Verify MongoDB URI
-   - Check if tables are created
+   - Check if collections are created

 2. **File Upload Issues**
-   - Ensure Supabase Storage bucket exists
+   - Ensure your MongoDB Atlas cluster has sufficient storage
-   - Check file size limits
+   - Check file size limits (default max is 16MB per file in GridFS)
-   - Verify CORS settings

 3. **Template Errors**
    - Check if all template files are in the templates folder